2019 Missouri State Bears football team

 The 2019 Missouri State Bears football team represented Missouri State University in the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Dave Steckel and played their home games at the Robert W. Plaster Stadium.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 1–10, 1–7 in MVFC play to finish in a two-way tie for ninth place.

 On January 10, 2020, Steckel was bought out of his contract with Missouri State.

-Previous season

-The Bears finished the 2018 season 4–7, 2–6 in MVFC play to finish in ninth place.

 Preseason

 MVFC poll

 In the MVFC preseason poll released on July 29, 2019, the Bears were predicted to finish in tenth place.

 Preseason All–MVFC team

 The Bears had one player selected to the preseason all-MVFC team.